What Is A Saturn Return?

 Strength Through Adversity

 Saturn returns hold deep significance for us all, but Saturnians—those with Saturn ruling their chart (Capricorn and Aquarius risings) or placed prominently in their 1st house—tend to carry an innate familiarity with its weight.
 Saturnians began this lifetime as wise souls.
 For them, this rite of passage may not strike as suddenly or dramatically.
 They’ve been living with Saturn’s sobering lessons in discipline, boundaries, and inner fortitude long before this cosmic checkpoint.
 Rather than being thrown off course, Saturnians often meet their return with a quiet resilience, already fluent in the art of growth through adversity.
 Still, no one escapes the call to evolve.
 Whether this is your first, second, or third return, you’re guided by the universe through surmountable difficulties, characterized by the zodiacal energy of your Saturn return.
-Through perseverance, realism, and adjusting to new responsibilities, you will grow stronger and powerful.
+Through perseverance, realism, and adjusting to new responsibilities, you will grow stronger and more powerful.
 This is what you came for.